 The International Guild of Town Pipers

-The 10th Festival of The International Guild of Town Pipers in ‘s Hertogenbosch on the 6th, 7th & 8th of September 2024 was a great success.
-The Festivals page will have photos, videos and reports soon.
+The 10th Festival of The International Guild of Town Pipers, held in ‘s Hertogenbosch in the Netherlands on the 6th, 7th & 8th of September 2024, was a great success.
+Please see the Festivals page for videos, photos & information.

 From medieval times up to the early 19th century, every major British town and city employed a small band of musicians, usually called “Waits”.
 Their duties varied, but they included playing their instruments through the town at night, waking the townsfolk on dark winter mornings by playing under their windows, welcoming important visitors by playing at the town gates, and leading the Mayor’s procession on civic occasions.
 The Waits were required to play many different instruments, but they were particularly known for loud wind instruments – shawms, curtals, cornetts, sackbutts, bagpipes.
 They were often attired in colourful liveries, and in some cases wore silver chains.